drocheam/optrace/docs/source/usage/plots.rst

 Saving Figures
 _______________________

-Plots will be saved by specifying the :python:`path` parameter.
-This inhibits the display of the plot window and stores it instead in the provided location.
+Specifying the :python:`path` parameter inhibits the display of the window and saves the plot at the provided location instead.
-The file path is determined automatically from the filename.
+The file type is determined automatically from the filename.
-Note that files are **overwritten** and **not saved if the path is invalid**.
+Note that files are **overwritten** and **not stored if the path is invalid**.

 .. code-block:: python

    otp.any_plotting_function(..., path="./results/image.jpeg")

-Additional saving parameters are specified using a dictionary called :python:`sargs` that can include parameters from :obj:`matplotlib.pyplot.savefig`.
+Additional saving parameters are specified with the :python:`sargs` dictionary, whose keys and values are passed to the internally called :obj:`matplotlib.pyplot.savefig` function.

 .. code-block:: python